 By far, the best way to prevent the flu is vaccination, and since flu viruses change from season to season, it’s important to get the flu shot every year.
 In addition to reducing flu illnesses, the vaccine can reduce doctor visits, missed work and school due to the flu and prevent flu-related hospitalizations.

 “The single best way to not catch the flu is to get a vaccine,” says Dr. Hasan.
 “No matter how often you wash your hands, you still have to breathe, and if you breathe in the flu germs, you can get it.”

 The annual flu season in the United States can begin as early as October and last as late as May.
-Dr. Hasan stresses that it is never too late in the season to get the vaccine.
+However, it’s never too late in the season to get the vaccine.

 The Centers for Disease Control (CDC) recommends the vaccine for everyone 6 months and older, with a few exceptions.
 Different flu shots are approved for people of different ages, and there are shots approved for pregnant women and people with chronic health conditions as well.

 The exceptions are:

 - Children younger than 6 months